The WPI Individual Development Plan (IDP) series

 - Funding agencies, such as the NIH and NSF, as well as foundations such as the American Heart Association, highly value IDPs and have established requirements around developing IDPs for grant and fellowship funding.
 Additional funding agencies are also likely to adopt IDP requirements in the future.

-The 2019 IDP program will run from September 10 to October 8, featuring 4 workshops, all from 12-1 PM in the Goat's Head Restaurant.
+The 2019 IDP program ran from September 10 to October 8, featuring 4 workshops, all from 12-1 PM in the Goat's Head Restaurant.

 9/10/2019 Workshop 1: Career management, self-assessment, and IDPs